National Lampoon (magazine): Cover art

 Michael Gross and Doug Kenney chose a young designer from Esquire named Peter Kleinman to succeed the team of Gross and David Kaestle.
 During his Lampoon tenure, Kleinman was also the art director of Heavy Metal magazine, published by the same company.
 The best known of Kleinman's Lampoon covers were "Stevie Wonder with 3-D Glasses" painted by Sol Korby, a photographed "Nose to The Grindstone" cover depicting a man's face being pressed against a spinning grinder wheel for the Work issue, the "JFK's First 6000 Days" issue featuring a portrait of an old John F. Kennedy, the "Fat Elvis" cover which appeared a year before Elvis Presley died, and many of the Mara McAfee covers done in a classic Norman Rockwell style.
 Kleinman designed the logos for Animal House and Heavy Metal.
 Kleinman left in 1979 to open an ad agency.

 He was succeeded by Skip Johnson, the designer responsible for the Sunday Newspaper Parody and the "Arab Getting Punched in the Face" cover of the Revenge issue.
 Johnson went on to The New York Times.
 He was followed by Michael Grossman, who changed the logo and style of the magazine.

 In 1984, Kleinman returned as creative director and went back to the 1970s logo and style, bringing back many of the artists and writers from the magazine's heyday.
 He left four years later to pursue a career in corporate marketing.
 At that time, the National Lampoon magazine entered a period of precipitous decline.

-Editorial
+Staff and contributors

+The magazine was an outlet for some notable writing and drawing talents.
+Rick Meyerowitz, a longtime contributor, broke down the magazine's talent in this fashion: